amiaty/Boltzmann-Machine-Matlab/README.md

 ## Note

-The full model and code logic existed in class file [BoltzmannMachine.m](./BoltzmannMachine.m)
+The full model and code logic existed in the single class file [BoltzmannMachine.m](./BoltzmannMachine.m)

 ## Authors